 The Coalition sponsors a 401(k) plan for its employees.
-Employees are eligible for participation in the plan if they have met the service requirement of one month and are at least 21 years old.
-The Coalition's current discretionary matching contribution to the plan is limited to 50% of the first 7% of an employee's annual compensation.
-The Coalition's discretionary matching contributions are vested by the employees over five years.
-Any non-vested amounts forfeited during a plan year are used to reduce future employer contribution obligations.
-Retirement plan expense totaled \$4,672 and \$16,916 during the years ended June 30, 2022 and 2021, respectively.
+Employees are eligible for participation in the plan if they have met the three-month service requirement and are at least 21 years old.
+The plan allows for employer matching contributions and discretionary employer nonelective contributions.
+The Coalition's current employer matching contribution to the plan is limited to 50% of the first 7% of an employee's annual compensation.
+The employer matching contributions are vested by the employees over four years.
+Any non-vested amounts forfeited during a plan year may be used to pay plan expenses or reduce future employer contributions.
+Retirement plan expense totaled \$18,179 and \$4,672 during the years ended June 30, 2023 and 2022, respectively.

-5. OPERATING LEASES
+5. OPERATING LEASE LIABILITIES